goldsmithd/ndbh2/_posts/2020-01-01-second-recipy-with-image.md

 ---
-title: "Sample Diary Post2"
+title: "recipy 2"
 layout: home
 categories:
-  - Diary
+  - Breakfast
 tags:
   - alignment
   - captions
   - content
   - css
   - image
-  - diary
+  - breakfast
 ---

-second sample 2
+layout posts 2

 Welcome to image alignment!
 The best way to demonstrate the ebb and flow of the various image positioning options is to nestle them snuggly among an ocean of words.
 Grab a paddle and let's get started.